dirtyhenry/tech-articles/_posts/2013-03-17-backup-tips.md

 category: blog
 ---

-# 7 tips to create a safe and consistent backup strategy as a Mac user

 This post is an updated version of an original post published in September 2011.
 {: .alert .alert-info}